rutgers-oarc/fpga/README.md

 - ssh to amarel
 - ssh to a machine called mace.
 This is a login node for Rutgers part of the ERN slurm federation
-- run this command: `salloc -p fpga`
+- FOR now: ssh to fpga1.
+(For the future: run this command: `salloc -p fpga ...TBD... `  (in order for slurm to allocate fpga resources to you) )

+## Join the community

+- We have a [user forum](https://ask.oarc.rutgers.edu/questions/) - login with your Rutgers credentials

 ## Resources